stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-I want you to learn how to invest, find the right opportunities, make big money, and shake my hands when we meet.
+I want you to shake my hands when we meet: learn how to invest, find the right opportunities, make big money.

 &nbsp;